unfoldingWord/scripture-resources-rcl/src/components/parallel-scripture/ParallelScripture.md

 To add resources to the app, please omit bookId from the end:
 `Door43-Catalog/hi/ulb/master`
 `STR/hi/irv/master`
-### Using Contexts

-To see highlighting appear, change the `-1` occurrence to 1;
-then click or tab out of field.

-To add resources to the RCL, please see the following sample paths:
-`Door43-Catalog/hi/ulb/master/1jn`
-`STR/hi/irv/master/1jn`
-To add resources to the app, please omit bookId from the end:
-`Door43-Catalog/hi/ulb/master`
-`STR/hi/irv/master`

 ```js
 import { TextField } from '@material-ui/core';